fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 }
 ```

-This function is a callable message that can be called by a human or by another contract.
+This function is a callable message that can be invoked by a human or by another contract.
 Third line gets the callers address and fourth passes it to the `terminate_contract` that removes that contract's instance along with it's occupied storage and returns the deposit to the caller.

 What is the problem here?
-Well, anyone can call into this function, meaning anyone can wipe our precious contract and get back the deposit.
+Well, anyone can call into this function, meaning anyone can wipe our precious contract and claim the deposit.
 Not good, we need a way of controlling who can call `terminate`.

 ## <a name="ugly"/> The ugly solution

-One possible solution is to simply hard-code an address that can call the method and check against it during execution.
+One possible solution is to simply hard-code an address that can call the method and check against it during the execution.
 Here is the body of the method where we check whether the caller is `Alice` and revert if she is not:

 ```rust